Toothpaste Tablets UK: Are They Worth the Switch? | Edinco

 Edinco is a British company dedicated to everyday care without everyday waste.
 Founded by dentists and engineers from leading UK universities, we develop naturally derived oral care solutions that unite clinical precision with circular economy principles.
 Our recyclable charcoal toothbrush heads, with separate models available for Oral-B and Philips Sonicare, and fluoride-free toothpastes in organic lavender, organic rose, and sea minerals with spirulina, demonstrate British design committed to sustainability.
-This guide examines toothpaste tablets through scientific evidence, environmental impact, cost considerations, and practical application to help you decide if they fit your routine.
+This guide examines this through scientific evidence, environmental impact, cost considerations, and practical application to help you decide if they fit your routine.

 What Are Toothpaste Tablets and How Do They Work?